-HDPE pipe manufactures are now turning to their HDPE resin suppliers and carbon black suppliers for assurances and guarantees their input materials for HDPE pipe manufacture are PFAS free.
-This has caught the industry off-guard and even HDPE pipe and additive producers are scrambling to confirm their own PFAS levels.
+HDPE geomembrane manufactures are quickly turning to their HDPE resin suppliers and carbon black suppliers for assurances and guarantees their input materials for HDPE geomembrane manufacture are PFAS free.
+This has caught the industry off-guard and even HDPE resin and additive producers are scrambling to confirm their own PFAS levels.
 Absolute PFAS-free declarations are hard to come by.

-Part of the problem is that PFAS can be an unintentional additive into the input for HDPE pipe manufacturer such as via:
+Part of the problem is that PFAS is an unintentional additive into the input for HDPE geomembrane manufacturer such as via:

--pigment dispersion aids to prevent titanium dioxide clumping

--polymer processing aids

--polymer internal lubricants and mould release sprays

--absorption of PFAS on carbon black giving it high surface areas and adsorption ability.

--extrusion line purging compounds
+- -pigment dispersion aids to prevent titanium dioxide clumping - -polymer processing aids (PPA) - -polymer internal lubricants and mould release sprays - -absorption of PFAS on carbon black giving it high surface areas and adsorption ability. - -extrusion line purging compounds

-The only expedient way for HDPE pipe producers to determine if their pipes and fittings are PFAS free or PFAS compliant is to take matters in their own hands and conduct an inventory and audit the supply chain with external lab testing.
-This involves getting sample of the raw materials (e.g. the barefoot resin, the compounded resin, the carbon black masterbatch, the additive masterbatch, processing aids and extrusion line purging compounds) as well as the final HDPE pipe products tested for the six major PFAS compounds.
-This way not only the PFAS levels can be determined but also the contribution from the input ingredients and the processing line itself.
-This new area of PFAS accounting will allow HDPE pipe manufacturers to state with certainty their PFAS exposure risks.
+The only expedient way for HDPE liner producers to determine if their geomembranes and liners are PFAS free or PFAS compliant is to take matters in their own hands and conduct an inventory and audit the supply chain with external lab testing.

+This involves getting samples of the raw materials (e.g. the barefoot resin, the compounded resin, the carbon black masterbatch, the additive masterbatch, processing aids and extrusion line purging compounds) as well as the final HDPE liner products tested for the six major PFAS compounds.
+This way not only can the PFAS levels be determined but also the contribution from the input ingredients and the processing line itself.
+This new area of PFAS accounting will allow HDPE liner manufacturers to state with certainty their PFAS exposure risks.